cezarc1/CryptoSnap/README.md

 This project attempts to use [Keybase](https://keybase.io) as a key distribution center and use the key pairs stored to encrypt/decrypt photos stored on Parse.

-The photos are stored on Parse as PFObjects which have a photo attribute which is base 64 encoded.
+The photos are stored on Parse as PFObjects, which have a photo attribute that is base 64 encoded.
+The base 64 encoded image string would then be potentially encrypted and signed by the user who sent it.
+Due to the size limitation of 128k on PFObjects the image is compressed.

 ###Important Notes